StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/DROP TABLE.md

 ## Description

-This statement is used to delete a table.
+Deletes a table.
+From v3.1 onwards, this statement can be used to drop an Iceberg table created within an Iceberg catalog.

 ## Syntax